Shesha: Opportunistic In-network Acceleration of Asynchronous Distributed Reinforcement Learning: Introduction

-As congestion may still arise in the Olaf accelerator engine with an increasing number of clusters, we introduce a worker-side transmission control algorithm that takes advantage of the feedback provided by the accelerator on the reverse path.
-The transmission control algorithm regulates the rate at which workers transmit updates into the network.
-The combination of a transmission control algorithm and asynchronous training is particularly efficient, as the workers may keep training until the next transmission opportunity.
+As congestion may still arise in the Shesha accelerator engine when many DRL jobs run concurrently, we introduce a worker-side transmission control algorithm that leverages feedback signals provided by the accelerator on the reverse path to regulate the rate at which model updates enter the network.
+Workers adjust their transmission rate based on this feedback, preventing the accelerator’s queues from becoming overloaded.
+Unlike general-purpose congestion control, this mechanism is tailored specifically to DRL update flows.
+In fact, the combination of this transmission control algorithm and asynchronous training is particularly efficient, as the workers can continue simulating and improving their local models while waiting for the next transmission opportunity.

-Finally, we provide a formal model for the AoM based on the Olaf accelerator configuration and sample paths of worker-side model updates.
-Using a Satisfiability Modulo Theories (SMT) framework together with a solver, e.g., Z3~\cite{z3}, we provide a formal verification module that allows to statically reason about the AoM of \textit{different clusters}.
-The framework can then be used to relate properties such as the maximum update transmission rate to a \textit{system-wide AoM objective}.
-For example, we explore the case of an AoM fairness objective such that concurrent clusters with individual maximum update transmission rates result in comparable average AoM, i.e., comparable training convergence time.
+Finally, to quantify model staleness, we introduce \textit{Age-of-Model} (AoM), a metric that captures the utility of a model update, specifically its freshness.
+The average AoM of a training task can be related to the average convergence time; in the case of DRL, the time required for the training to achieve a certain reward.
+That is, lower AoM corresponds to workers training on more recent models and, consequently, faster convergence.
+We provide a formal model of AoM under Shesha’s aggregation and use Satisfiability-Module-Theory- (SMT-) based analysis (e.g., with Z3~\cite{z3}) to statically reason about AoM of \emph{different} concurrent training tasks.
+This framework allows us to relate properties such as the maximum update transmission rate to a \textit{system-wide AoM objective} such as verifying that sharing the network does not massively degrade the current workload AoM.

+In-network aggregation has been explored in prior systems that accelerate ML and RL training~\cite{yang2022trio, iSW,sapio2021switchML}, but these designs fundamentally rely on synchronous aggregation and assume updates arrive in lockstep rounds, with aggregation scheduled per iteration (e.g., SwitchML~\cite{sapio2021switchML}) or in periodic, synchronized global boundaries (e.g., ATP~\cite{lao2021atp}) (cf. Figure~\ref{fig:side-by-side}a).
+Even systems that target asynchronous DRL training still employ periodic synchronization to structure aggregation~\cite{xiao2022asynchronous}.
+These approaches are not designed to handle the fine-grained, uncoordinated update streams produced by \textit{fully asynchronous DRL}, where updates arrive continuously and without iteration boundaries.
+For effective aggregation in this setting, the system would need to do so opportunistically, coupled with effective worker-side rate control.
+Supporting these asynchronous semantics would require fundamental changes to the architecture of existing systems, especially the queues and control protocol.
+In contrast, Shesha is designed specifically for such fully asynchronous DRL jobs and, therefore, can perform effective aggregation without imposing synchronization barriers.